BerenLuth/pdf2png/README.md

 ## Usage

-It takes a list of images as input and converts them to png.
+It takes a list of pdf as input and converts them to png.
 It converts only the first page of the pdf since the script has been adapted to convert output of R markdown.

-`./pdf2png example1.png example2.png ...`
+`./pdf2png example1.pdf example2.pdf ...`

+*This script has been made specifically to convert pdf charts exported by Rmarkdown when using knit to compile a pdf.